aws-samples/moving-to-a-zero-trust-architecture-in-aws/README.md

-# reInforce 2024 - Moving to a Zero Trust architecture in AWS using Infrastructure-as-Code
+# Moving to a Zero Trust architecture in AWS using Infrastructure-as-Code